mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/application-deployment/index.md

     someField: someValue
     ```

-1. Once you confirm the details are correct, select the `Deploy` button.
+1. Confirm the details are correct, and then select the `Deploy` button.

 For all applications, you must provide a display name and an ID which is automatically generated based on what you enter for the display name, unless or until you edit the ID directly.
 The ID must be compliant with [Kubernetes DNS subdomain name validation rules](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).